How to Create a PDB

-Application Containers can be created in different ways: from PDBD seed, cloning PDBS, pluggind or unplugged from PDB, but in all cases the CREATE PLUGGABLE DATABASE command is used, including the "APPLICATION CONTAINER" clause.
-To create an Application container, you must be connected to the root CDB, and it must be open in "read write" mode, and the name of the applicaton container must be unique.
+Application Containers can be created in different ways: from a PDB seed, by cloning PDBs, or by plugging or unplugging a PDB, but in all cases the CREATE PLUGGABLE DATABASE command is used, including the“APPLICATION CONTAINER” clause.
+To create an application container, you must be connected to the CDB root, which must be open in "read-write" mode, and the name of the application container must be unique.

 1) Sentence to create the database as an Application Container.